 I smile when I think of her because, not only do I feel like I understand why she would behave in the ways that she did based on her experiences in life, but, also because I remember her humorous telling of her pain.
 Even though my cousins got upset and felt pity for her when she told her stories, she and I, one day, laughed so uncontrollably through the telling of the madness of her experiences, that we bonded on a deeper level, and during that entire experience, she never sought out, or accepted, any pity whatsoever.
 I greatly admire her for that.

-The point of life (big statement, I know), I feel, once we free ourselves from the trappings of ego and the insane demands of our insane societies that seek tell us who, what, how, why, where, we should be, and sometimes even tries to tell us who we are (as if anyone has the authority, or the expertise, to do so) is to come to our own personal self-realization and an understand our divine essence.
-Everyone on Earth, and out there in space (since we have now traveled that far as a species) is, therefore, on an equal playing field for suffering and enlightenment, and therefore cannot be ultimately judged by another human being (outside of those who create a wrong that they need to correct legally), since perfect physical gods an goddesses do not exist.
+The point of life (big statement, I know), I feel, once we free ourselves from the trappings of ego and the insane demands of our insane societies that seek to tell us who, what, how, why, where, we should be, and sometimes even tries to tell us who we are (as if anyone has the authority, or the expertise, to do so) is to come to our own personal Self-Realization and an understanding of our divine essence.
+Everyone on Earth, and out there in space (since we have now traveled that far as a species) is, therefore, on an equal playing field for suffering and enlightenment, and, therefore, cannot be ultimately judged by another human being (outside of those who create a wrong that directly harms another and needs legal “correction”), since perfect physical gods, goddesses, and human animals do not exist.

-This is no wonder why when a person truly self-realizes, they simply come to greater Love as opposed to greater judgment in the world.
-When one self-realizes, they will have transcended their own ego expression in maya (felt the fear, the anger, the happiness, the desire, the hunger for truth, and so forth that all humans feel) and will therefore have recognized what the insanity of everyone in our species truly creates having lived through it.
-They will not self-realize and decide that some insanity is better than others, they will see it all neutrally, because it is all one and the same.
+This is no wonder why when a person truly Self-Realizes, they simply come to greater Love as opposed to greater judgment in the world.
+When one Self-Realizes, they will have transcended their own ego expression in Maya (felt the fear, the anger, the happiness, the desire, the hunger for truth, and so forth that all humans feel) and will, therefore, have recognized what the insanity of everyone in our species truly creates having lived through (and beyond) it.
+They will not Self-Realize and decide that some insanity is better than others, they will see it all neutrally, because it is all one and the same.
 No enlightened being comes back from their experience of connection with the divine with more opinions; they come back with greater understanding and compassion, because until one has mastered the illusion, one simply participates in it in the same way that some institutions of religion, governments, and spiritual “non”-profit organizations simply organize their insanity into digestible (or repulsive) forms as opposed to transcending the insanity to begin with.

-Personally, I always find, despite not being a Christian, Jesus Christ’s example to be one of the best displays of true enlightenment that can be found in modern history, because not only did he always extend his Love out to everyone equally having lived as a humble carpenter, returning from his 40 days and 40 nights of desert sufferings to give the message of peace and overcoming temptation, but he always simply tried to point everyone back to their own heart as a guide instead of asking his followers to follow any ridiculous doctrine or to shell out some cash for any cause.
-Even though he knew that some followers would still idolize him and attempt to leave the responsibility of the saving of their own “souls” on him instead of doing their own work like they were required to, he still kept sharing his message.
-He not only bore his suffering/”cross” well in an insane society that literally murdered/crucified him, knowing very well that his message of Love would fall on many deaf ears, but he Loved all the way until his very last breath (in suffering), and this is why, I feel (or hope) that he was able to obtain true liberation and eternal salvation.
+Personally, I always find, despite not being a Christian, Jesus Christ’s example to be one of the best displays of true enlightenment that can be found in modern history, because not only did he always extend his compassion out to everyone equally having lived as a humble carpenter, returning from his 40 days and 40 nights of desert sufferings (after also suffering within his society) to give the message of peace and overcoming temptation, but he always simply tried to point everyone back to their own heart as a guide instead of asking his followers to follow any ridiculous doctrine or to shell out some cash for any cause.
+Even though he knew that some followers would still idolize him and attempt to leave the responsibility of the saving of their own “souls” on him instead of doing their own work like they were required to, he still kept sharing his message with the hope that some would understand and follow (the word and not just him).
+He not only bore his suffering/”cross” well in an insane society that literally murdered/crucified him because they despised him (a “bottom of the rung common worker” who had spiritual insight and his own spiritual authority with no agenda), knowing very well that his message of Love would fall on many deaf, and hateful, ears, but he Loved all, and all the way, until his very last breath (in immense pain), and this is why, I feel (or hope) that he was able to obtain true liberation and eternal salvation–freedom that is not concerned about the trappings of the physical temporary form, but is centered on the connection to the eternal spirit.

 The same can be said for our perspectives on suffering.
 We can liberate ourselves from it, and open up to true understanding if we choose to do so, but equanimity/neutrality is always the key.
 Even though we sometimes resist suffering in favor of better feeling experiences, for example, joy does not simply come from resisting suffering altogether; it comes from putting suffering into its true context of understanding in order to use the understanding gained from it for our own personal evolution.